 Homer Bailey News Archive

-The Reds moved Bailey to the 60-day DL on Monday.
+Bailey was transferred to the 60-Day DL on Wednesday.

 The Reds haven't yet decided whether Bailey will need Tommy John elbow surgery, but it's among their options.
 "That's one option," Reds manager Bryan Price said on Tuesday.
 "There's other ways to do things.
 You can get stronger, [and] all the PRP [platelet-rich plasma injections].
 There are other options beyond surgery."